Deep Roots (Steven Curtis Chapman album)

-Deep Roots is a studio album by Steven Curtis Chapman.
+Deep Roots is the fifteenth studio album by Steven Curtis Chapman.
 Chapman alongside Cracker Barrel released the album on March 11, 2013.

 Background and recording

 The album was recorded at Beech Street Studios by Brent King and mixed by him along with Sean Moffitt, while the album was mastered by Brad Blackwood from Euphonic Masters.
 The album has performances by his father, Herb Chapman Sr. and his brother Herb Chapman Jr. alongside ones from his eldest son, Caleb Chapman from Colony House, and his daughter-in-law, Jillian Edwards Chapman, who is married to his son, Will Chapman.
 The gospel music and bluegrass music legend Ricky Skaggs performs on this album.

 Critical reception

 Reviewing the album from Country Weekly, David Guy replies, "For the gospel and contemporary Christian fan, this album will be uplifting and a welcome addition to the catalog of a prolific artist."
 Mark Rice writes, "the album is a joy to listen to".
 John DiBiase describes, "Deep Roots is a wonderful, under-the-radar release that gets back to the basics in a refreshing way; it's a palette-cleanser for today's often overly busy music and a great tool for intimate worship.
 Don't miss it."
 Dawn Theresa states, "Deep Roots is more than just another hymns record – it's an artist reconnecting with his past and reminding us that hope and light are found in a deep-rooted faith."
 Jonathan Andre says, "A great purchase if you thoroughly enjoy the acoustic and bluegrass genre, this album is a great divergence from Steven, as he branches out into some new music.
 Well done Steven for a different, yet equally profound and welcoming album!"